Last updated on June 9th, 2022

 6. Stick with the ever-popular subway tile

 We are seeing trends moving toward larger shapes and patterns such as herringbone or chevrons.
 We also see new twists on traditional subway tiles trending.
-Pops of color, in addition to perennial favorites white and gray, are becoming more popular.
+Pops of color, in addition to perennial favorites white and grey, are becoming more popular.
 Colored tiles add character to the space and allow homeowners to express their creative side.

 Mixed geometrics continue to do well.
 Today we see classic looks or previous trends being updated with new colors, textures, or slightly stylized modifications to give them new life.
 Consider selecting patterned pieces and combining them with solids to produce a unique and dynamic look that reflects individual personality.